softwaremill/elasticmq/README.md

 Summary
 -------

-ElasticMQ is a message queue system, offerring Java, Scala and a [SQS](http://aws.amazon.com/sqs/)-compatible REST interface.
+ElasticMQ is a message queue system, offerring Java, Scala and an [SQS](http://aws.amazon.com/sqs/)-compatible REST interface.

 ElasticMQ follows the semantics of SQS.
 Messages are received by polling the queue.